Home Fixing the System: Eyewitness Identification

 Lineup composition

 Fillers are essential in administering a fair lineup.
 The suspect must not stand out in the group.
 If this simple procedure is not followed, the lineup identification process becomes completely unreliable.
-The Eyewitness Identification Research Laboratory At the University of Texas at El Paso has an excellent presentation describing the importance of using the correct “fillers” in a lineup.
+The Eyewitness Identification Research Laboratory At the University of Texas at El Paso has an excellent presentation describing the importance using the correct “fillers” in a lineup.

 Witness Instructions